DUE MARCH 15, 2019!

 - A letter of support from a Penn Museum-affiliated faculty or adjunct faculty member (e.g., Curator, Associate Curator, Assistant Curator, Consulting Curator, or Consulting Scholar)

-For summer field work, applications are due 5:00 pm at the end of March.
+For summer field work, applications are due 5:00 pm the last Friday of March.

 Field funds may not be used for laboratory analysis, personal computers, or photographic equipment.

-Students awarded grants will be required to submit a 2-page summary report on their research activities and to complete all travel expense reporting according to university policies by no later than March 15 for winter grants and September 15 for summer grants.
+Students awarded grants will be required to submit a donor questionnaire on their research activities and to complete all travel expense reporting according to university policies by no later than March 15 for winter grants and September 15 for summer grants.

 Students receiving field research grants are invited to present on their research projects as part of the Penn Museum public programming schedule.

 Please note that students receiving support from either the Kolb Foundation or the Niarchos Foundation administered through the Penn Museum will not be eligible for these summer field research grants.